 Why people love the Buffer app?

-- From a single location, share to various Facebook, Instagram, Twitter, Pinterest, and LinkedIn pages.
+- From a single location, share Facebook, Instagram, Twitter, Pinterest, and LinkedIn pages.

 - Be active on social media regularly to develop your audience and impact.

 - For each update you post, you’ll get easy-to-read analytics.

 - Schedule your posts automatically, meaning you don’t have to think about remembering to set a time and date or customizing the scheduling of specific positions.
 Scheduling has never been more straightforward or more adaptable than it is now.

 - You can share from whatever app you choose.
 And native retweets from most Twitter applications can be scheduled!